sophiemeakin/fromagerie/README.md

 ## Cheese Distribution

 Print a short description about a randomly chosen cheese with `rfromage()`:

 ``` r
 rfromage()
 ```

-    ## Here, try some Valençay !
+    ## Here, try some Bleu de Gex !
-    ## Valençay is a soft cheese with a natural rind made from raw goat's milk,
+    ## Bleu de Gex is a blue-veined cheese made from raw cow's milk,
-    ##     and is produced in the following departments: Cher, Indre, Indre-et-Loire, Loir-et-Cher.
+    ##     and is produced in the following departments: Jura.